floornfts/open-data/README.md

   Floor Open Data
 </h1>
-A collection of datasets provided by Floor [in partnership with Solana & Google.](https://solana.com/news/solana-data-live-on-google-cloud-bigquery)
+A collection of datasets provided by Floor <a href="https://solana.com/news/solana-data-live-on-google-cloud-bigquery">in partnership with Solana & Google</a>.

 We are excited to be able to share this with the community & can't wait to see what you do with the data - let us know!